Editor's Note: This post was last updated in October 2019.

 These ordinances make no sense

 These ordinances unnecessarily criminalize behavior and impose penalties that are grossly excessive.
 They are overly broad and impose arbitrary limitations that are not demonstrably connected to public safety.
 There is a significant risk that these policies will not be enforced consistently, disproportionately impacting children and people of color and persons with developmental disabilities.
-Although Chesapeake city officials announced on their website that officers will “not [be] actively seeking out violations of the time or age limits,” there is no way to ensure individual community members or law enforcement officials act accordingly.
 Moreover, it is foreseeable these provisions could be used to justify police stops, using reasonable suspicion of an ordinance violation as a pretense.
 Each police stop or citation could result in serious financial and immigration consequences, in addition to the criminal ramifications imposed.

 These restrictions unduly limit expression

 Reasonable policies that do not unduly burden the movement and expression of each person should be more than wishful thinking.
-If restrictions on trick-or-treating are deemed reasonable, what type of speech or expression will be sanctioned next?
 Laws that unnecessarily restrict an individual’s communication and social engagement are antithetical to the First Amendment because they interfere with an individual’s right to freely communicate without fear of retaliation, censorship, or sanction.
-The historical importance of door-to-door canvassing as a vehicle for the dissemination of ideas was recognized by the Supreme Court in 1939.
-More recently, the ACLU of Virginia has encouraged localities to repeal unconstitutional local bans on solicitation or panhandling and won cases ruling such bans are unconstitutional.
-Furthermore, restrictions imposed upon protected speech must be reasonable in time, place, as well as “narrowly tailored to serve a significant governmental interest.”
+Restrictions imposed upon protected speech must be reasonable in time, place, as well as “narrowly tailored to serve a significant governmental interest.”
 Such laws must also be content-neutral, without “distinguish[ing] between favored and disfavored solicitation… regardless of the solicitor's purpose or the content of the solicitor's speech.”
 Local ordinances that prohibit trick-or-treating, or soliciting, on Halloween would not likely pass muster under this rigorous constitutional standard.
 Yet, residents either remain unaware of potential criminal sanctions or celebrate Halloween in fear of punishment.

 Laws like this are unnecessary